ely-alamillo/url-shortner/README.md

 # url-shortner
 ---------------------
 Simple application used to shorten urls.

+## Overview

-## Backend
+### Backend
-The application uses a Node/Express backend to handle all api request.
-The api gives access to an encode and decode function that are used in the shortening of the url.
+The application uses a Node/Express backend to handle all API request.
+The API gives access to an encode and decode function that are used in the shortening of the url.

-##Front-end
+###Front-end
-The Front-end for the application is built using React and Bootstrap for styling.
+The Front-end is built as an SPA using React.
+The styling uses Bootstrap and other custom styles.

 # API Guide
 -----------------
+Feel free to use the API provided by this application for your own projects.

 ## [POST] Shorten a URL
 `POST http://baseurl/api/shorten`